Coarse assembly maps: Introduction

-is an equivalence for every bornological topological spaces $X$, where the limit runs over the bounded subsets of $X$.
-Every homology theory $H$ has a corresponding locally finite version $H^{\lf}$ \cite[Def.
-6.48]{buen}.
+is an equivalence for every bornological topological space $X$, where the limit runs over the bounded subsets of $X$.
+Every homology theory $H$ has a corresponding locally finite version $H^{\lf}$ \cite[Def.~7.15 and Prop.~7.37]{buen}.

-A particular class of coarse homology theories are coarsifications $QH^{\lf}$ of locally finite homology theories $H^{\lf}$ \cite[Sec.~6.6]{buen}.
-In contrast to general coarse homology theories, coarsifications of locally finite homology theories seem to be much more tractable because they can be studied by {well-established} methods of homotopy theory.
-One could ask whether there are other pairs (besides {coarse $K$-homology} ${\KX}$ and {analytic locally finite $K$-homology} $K^{\an,\lf}$) of a coarse homology theory $E$ and a locally finite homology theory $H^{\lf}$ which are related by a coarse assembly map $QH^{\lf}\to E$.
+A particular class of coarse homology theories are coarsifications $QH^{\lf}$ of locally finite homology theories $H^{\lf}$ \cite[Def.~7.44 and Prop.
+7.46]{buen}.
+In contrast to general coarse homology theories, coarsifications of locally finite homology theories seem to be much more tractable because they can be studied by well-established methods of homotopy theory.

-Locally finite homology theories are characterized by a limit condition \eqref{f34hio34t34g3g3g3gg}.
+Analytic $K$-homology $K^{\an,\lf}\colon \TopBorn\to \BC$ is an example of a locally finite homology theory \cite[Sec.~7.66]{buen}.
+For a bornological coarse space $X$ of locally bounded geometry in \cite[Def.~8.139]{buen} {we constructed} a version of the coarse analytic assembly map

+where $\KX\colon \BC\to \Sp$ is the coarse $K$-homology.
+We were not able to construct such a morphism for arbitrary spaces $X$.
+In particular, we do not have a natural transformation between coarse homology theories.

+The construction of $\mu$ uses specialities of topological $K$-theory.
+One could ask whether there are other pairs of a coarse homology theory $E$ and a locally finite homology theory $H^{\lf}$ which are related by a version of a coarse assembly map $QH^{\lf}(X)\to E(X)$.
+In the present paper we will see that, if interpreted in the appropriate sense, such pairs exist in abundance.
+One of the difficulties seems to be the fact that locally finite homology theories are characterized by a limit condition \eqref{f34hio34t34g3g3g3gg}.
 It is therefore complicated to construct maps out of locally finite homology theories.
 The main novelty of the present paper is to introduce the notion of a local homology theory, essentially by replacing the condition of being locally finite by the weaker condition of vanishing on flasques, {see Definition~\ref{ioojwfefewfwfw}.}

 In the following we explain this in greater detail.
 We introduce the category of uniform bornological coarse spaces $\UBC$.
-A $\bC$-valued local homology theory is then a functor which is homotopy invariant, excisive, $u$-continuous, and vanishes on flasques.
-We will actually construct a universal local homology theory
+A local homology theory is then a functor

+which is homotopy invariant, excisive, $u$-continuous, and vanishes on flasques.
+We will construct a universal local homology theory